 Ashley is a second-generation CCA employee.
 She went to school for psychology before taking a position at a local hospital.
 Although she worked long hours at the hospital, she realized she wanted to do more to help people.
 Her mom, Annie, suggested that she apply to CCA.
-Annie was also referred to CCA by an employee and has worked here for five years as a telephonic health outreach worker (HOW).
+Annie was also referred to CCA by an employee and has worked here for five years as a telephonic community health worker.
 Ashley joked that she didn’t want to work at the same place as her mom, but she applied to CCA anyway because Annie thought she would be a good asset to the team.
-Ashley is now a community HOW and has been with CCA for almost three years.
+Ashley is now a community health worker and has been with CCA for almost three years.

 Ashley usually sees two to three members a day.
 She goes to members’ homes and helps them with housing, food stamps, and any other important needs.
 She helps to establish care plans and puts services into place.
 Ashley also advocates on their behalf when necessary.